 While home devices are growing in popularity, it’s mobile technology that is more pronounced when it comes to voice searching.
-Not everyone has an Alexa or Google Home device, but 77 percent of Americans own a smartphone.
+Not everyone has an Alexa or Google Home device, but more than 77% of Americans own a smartphone.

 Here is why optimizing a website for mobile voice search is important.